CITIES-Dashboard/citiesdashboard.com/readme.md

 Google Sheets are used as the database for all datasets, as a lot of departments, such as Dining and Printing, store their data in spreadsheets.
 This makes the pipeline for data entry and monthly data update much faster and more convenient for non-experts.
 The Dashboard implements [Google Visualization Query language](https://developers.google.com/chart/interactive/docs/querylanguage) to query chart data from said Google Sheets.

-At the same time, the dashboard also utilizes the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) (documentation: [SheetsDataContext](frontend/src/ContextProviders/README.md)) to fetch metadata such as dataset's last update timestamp.

 The Sheets API is also used for the raw dataset versioning (on GitHub) to allow users to download various versions of the raw datasets in CSV files.
 On the backend, the automatic dataset versioning and metadata generation process is implemented in a separate [GitHub datasets repo](https://github.com/CITIES-Dashboard/datasets).
 On the frontend, the raw dataset download feature is implemented via the [DatasetDownload](frontend/src/Components/DatasetDownload/README.md) components.

 The Dashboard is hosted on GitHub Pages.
 [Section 2.4](#24-deployment-process) explains how the deployment process works for the dashboard.